goyalpramod/goyalpramod.github.io/_blogs/web_development_for_MLE.markdown

 >When a function is called in the “method” syntax: object.method(), the value of this during the call is object.
 >Please note that arrow functions are special: they have no this.
 When this is accessed inside an arrow function, it is taken from outside.

-- This is just like self in python.
+- `this` is just like self in python.
 Mostly, new is a type of constructor.

 >The optional chaining ?. syntax has three forms:
 >